CoilSeb/AsteroidsWorkshop/Markdown.md

 signal increase_score
 ```
+* We now have two options for where to put our signal bus
+* We can either put it on the `Game` scene or we can set it to autoload
+* If we put it on the `Game` scene, we will have to add it to every scene that we want to use it in
+* Autoloading it will make it so that it is always loaded into the game
+* To autoload it, click on `Project` at the top of the Godot editor, then click on `Project Settings`, and then click on `AutoLoad`
+* Click on the `folder` icon next to the `Path` section
+* Click on the `Global Scripts` folder and then click on `Globals.gd`(or whatever you named it) and then click `Open`
 * Now back in our `Player` script we will add the following code to our variables at the top
 ```
 const BULLET = preload("")